netdata/netdata/packaging/installer/methods/kubernetes.md

 ## Claim your Kubernetes cluster to Netdata Cloud

-To join our [open beta for Kubernetes monitoring](https://learn.netdata.cloud/docs/cloud/visualizations/kubernetes/) in [Netdata Cloud](https://app.netdata.cloud), you must first [claim](/claim/README.md) your Kubernetes cluster.
+To start [Kubernetes monitoring](https://learn.netdata.cloud/docs/cloud/visualizations/kubernetes/) in [Netdata Cloud](https://app.netdata.cloud), you must first [claim](/claim/README.md) your Kubernetes cluster.
 Claiming securely connects your Kubernetes cluster to stream metrics data to Netdata Cloud, enabling Kubernetes-specific visualizations like the health map and time-series composite charts.

 First, find your claiming script in Netdata Cloud by clicking on your Space's dropdown, then **Manage your Space**.
 Click the **Nodes** tab to reveal the `netdata-claim.sh` script for your Space in Netdata Cloud.
 You need the `TOKEN`